qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 Generator Configuration
 =======================

 Unlike other framework components, the Simulator isn't ready to run out of the box: The application developer needs to specify the location of the required external libraries (Selenium's Java bindings and Mozilla Rhino).
-This is easily accomplished by redefining the *SIMULATOR_CLASSPATH* macro (in the applicaton's config.json file; be sure to heed the :ref:`general information about paths <pages/tool/generator/generator_config_articles#path_names>` in config files):
+This is easily accomplished by redefining the *SIMULATOR_CLASSPATH* macro (in the application's config.json file; be sure to heed the :ref:`general information about paths <pages/tool/generator/generator_config_articles#path_names>` in config files):

 ::